 5. The Editorial Board of GJAT appreciates your patience and forbearance while your manuscripts are being processed and under review.
 Any demonstration of impatience and anxiety will not be entertained.

 Acceptance for Publication

-1. Authors will be notified of the upcoming publication of their work.
-Letters of acceptance will be issued along with the copyright transfer forms.
+1. Authors will be notified of the upcoming publication of their works.
+Letters of acceptance will be issued along with copyright transfer forms.